-Below is the Text Only Excerpt automatically extracted From the Full PDF Article for Non PDF Viewer:
+Below is the Text Summary From the Full PDF Article:

 Introduction to Elliott Wave Trend with Wave Structural Score

 Elliott Wave Trend Overview

 Classic Elliott Wave Traders are suffering a lot since there are lack of the scientific methodologies for the Elliott Wave Analysis.
 Our Elliott Wave Trend was developed to turn the classic Elliott Wave Trading into the more objective and scientific methodology.
 We provide unique algorithms to guide traders to do their analysis and trading within the wave rules and guidelines in a very efficient way.
 From our observation, if one can learn Fibonacci based trading methodology, then he could also learn Elliott Wave Trading.
 It looks difficult but never.
 It is just matter of effort and time.
 Even if you are starters in Elliott Wave Trading, we recommend to start with our Elliott Wave Trend tool since Automation and Algorithm inside our Elliott Wave Trend can ensure that your analysis stays within the reasonable accuracy against the established wave rules and guidelines.
 We also provide new concept called “Wave Structural Score” to help your trading decision with Elliott Wave Analysis.
 In this tutorial, we will focus to walk through the basic features of our Elliott Wave Trend.
 Therefore, you can get going with your trading.

 To perform trading or analysis with Elliott Wave, traders will need to identify wave patterns from the financial instruments like currency exchange rate, Stock or Futures.
 We have also seen some option traders heavily making use of Elliott Wave for their trading decision.
 Now the question is how to do it.
 Do not overwhelmed by the screenshot below showing the complex structure of Elliott Wave.
 This is just demonstration.